modusmogulus/godotacoustics/README.md

 <h3> Wouldn't this be just inefficient ray casting with lazy physics engine code? </h3>

 No. This differs from typical ray based methods by really simulating wave diffusion.
-The fields have 3 simple laws:
+The fields have 3 simple laws: <p>
 =================== The laws =======================

 1. All pressure fields have fixed magnitude of velocity, which should never change (speed of sound in air)